alisha0815/jinder/README.md

 ## 🚀 Contributors
 <p align="left">
- This project is a collaborated work of other three developers, <strong>Karen Planas, Martin West, Sergi Hernandez Font</strong>
+ This app was built in collaboration with other three developers, <strong>Karen Planas, Martin West, Sergi Hernandez Font</strong>
   </p>